devon-smith/six-pack-capacitor-tesla-coil/README.md

 ## Safety First!

 Building and operating a Tesla coil comes with significant safety risks.
 Always ensure that:
-- The capacitor is discharged before touching any components.
+- The capacitor is discharged before touching any of the parts.
 - The coil is operated far from flammable materials and sensitive electronics.
 - You use proper eye and ear protection.
 - The machine should operate in a well-ventilated area (ideally outside)